-JAT Tehnika’s Engine Test Cell Unit has set the standards of excellence in the aero engine testing industry.
-We prepare and test engines in our advanced engine test facility – one of the first such facilities in Europe, and the largest test facility of its kind in the Balkans.
+JAT Tehnika’s Engine Test Cell Unit has set the standards high ever since it started working back in November 1989.
+We prepare and test engines in our Belgrade based engine test cell facility – one of the first such facilities in the Balkans.
 It is built to prepare and test engines with thrust rate of up to 75.000 lbs, working with important engine manufacturers i.e. CFM to support third party requirements within the region and globally.
-This facility is certified by DCA, EASA and FAA to test various types of Jet Engines.
+This facility is certified by, EASA and FAA to test CFM 56-3 of Jet Engines.
 Pavle Petrović, test cell manager at JAT Tehnika, part of Avia Prime Group, tells us more about how it all started, the current situation, and plans for the future.

 When was the engine test cell unit built in JAT Tehnika?